-Stage 2 can be configured as a mist stage if no heating stage is needed.
-To access the parameters, position the selector switch at the Stage 2 starting temperature.
+To access the parameters, position the selector switch at the starting temperature of the mist stage.
 The parameter settings are as follows:

 Starting Temperature (°F or °C) - The mist starting temperature is the temperature at which the mist units turn on (see the diagram below).
 The starting temperature minus 1.5 °F is the temperature at which the mist units turn off.